wafflestomper/school-scheduler/README.md

 Example data files are provided in the `example_data/` directory.

+### Bulk Student Import
+To import students in bulk:
+1. Navigate to the admin interface
+2. Click on "Bulk Upload" in the Users section
+3. Download the template CSV file
+4. Fill in the student data
+5. Upload the completed CSV file

+## Student Enrollment Management

+The system provides a comprehensive interface for managing student enrollments:

+1. Course Capacity Tracking:
+   - Real-time display of total capacity
+   - Current enrollment count
+   - Available spots calculation

+2. Student Filtering:
+   - Filter by grade level
+   - Search by student name
+   - View available vs. enrolled students

+3. Enrollment Actions:
+   - Select and add multiple students at once
+   - Remove individual students
+   - Remove all enrolled students
+   - Automatic validation against course capacity

 ## Configuration

 The scheduling system supports various configuration options through the admin interface: